ngs-docs/angus/dammit_annotation.md

 less nema_gene_name_id.csv
 ```

 Notice there are multiple transcripts per gene model prediction.
-This `.csv` file can be used in `tximport` in downstream DE analysis.
+This `.csv` file can be used in `tximport` as a `tx2gene` file in downstream DE analysis.

 ## Evaluation with BUSCO